jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/release-the-beast/index.md

     Of course fewer, if special characters are removed and other advanced mechanisms are used, which are out of the scope here.

-## Attack requeriments
+## Attack requirements

-Although this attack seems dangerous, it only works when the following requeriments are met:
+Although this attack seems dangerous, it only works when the following requirements are met:

 1. `JavaScript` enabled in browser.